Moods and tenses are different concepts in English grammar that are widely confused. In this lesson, we will learn all

 What Do We Mean by Moods?

 'Mood' (also known as modality) is used to describe a special state or form of the verb.
 They show the writer's or speaker's attitude toward or intention for the action expressed by the verb.

-Based on whether verbs express facts, commands, questions, surprises, possibilities, wish or conditions, they are categorized into six moods.
+Based on whether verbs express facts, commands, questions, surprises, possibilities, wish, or conditions, they are categorized into various groups.